Shade9378/rl_volleyball_game/README.md

 # RL Volleyball Game

 ## Overview
-This project demonstrates:
-Agents learning to play volleyball using Reinforcement Learning.
-Human-controllable agents for interactive gameplay.
-A simulated environment designed to train agents on team-based tasks.
-The primary goal is to showcase AI agents learning competitive and cooperative strategies in a dynamic volleyball setting.
+A reinforcement learning-based volleyball game developed using Unity, where an agent learns to play volleyball through trial and error.
+The game is designed to implement reinforcement learning algorithms to improve agent behavior in the context of volleyball.

 ## Setup and Installation
 ### Prerequisites: